benmvp/slides/2017/chainreact/react-native-esnext.md

 NOTES:
 - When we spread multiple arrays into an array literal we're constructing a new array with all of those values
+- So how does this all work exactly when the spread operator worked w/ function calls

 /////